amabdulr/CNWG/10-Core_Writing_Structures_ver_2_0.md

    - A stem sentence should introduce the list, table, or visual, providing context and helping the user understand what follows.
 However, do not use directional words such as follows, following, or below.
 2. **Use Proper Punctuation**:
    - The punctuation of a stem sentence depends on its structure and what it introduces.
 It may end with a period, colon, or no punctuation, following English grammar rules.
-   - **Examples for Clarification (Do Not Review or Include in Output):**: "Table 1 displays the supported software versions."
+   - <Example>: "Table 1 displays the supported software versions."</Example>
 3. **Avoid Positional References**:
    - Avoid using terms like "below" or "as follows" or "following" which can become confusing if the content layout changes.
-   - **Examples for Clarification (Do Not Review or Include in Output):**: Instead of "The table below shows...", use "Table 2 shows the annual sales data."
+   - <Example>: Instead of "The table below shows...", use "Table 2 shows the annual sales data."</Example>
 4. **Complete Sentences**:
    - Stem sentences should be complete sentences to ensure clarity, especially if they appear alone without immediate context.
-   - **Examples for Clarification (Do Not Review or Include in Output):**: "Figure 4 illustrates the workflow of the new system."
+   - <Example>: "Figure 4 illustrates the workflow of the new system."</Example>
 5. **Parallel Construction**:
    - When introducing lists, ensure that the stem sentence and list items form a complete, parallel construction.
-   - **Examples for Clarification (Do Not Review or Include in Output):**: "A good diet includes fruits, vegetables, and whole grains."
+   - <Example>: "A good diet includes fruits, vegetables, and whole grains."</Example>
-6. Examples of Stem Sentences
+6. <Example>s of Stem Sentences
       **For Lists**:
       - "Consider these factors when choosing a location: proximity to transportation, availability of amenities, and safety of the neighborhood."
       - **For Tables**:
-      - "Table 3 lists the features of the latest software release."
+      - "Table 3 lists the features of the latest software release." </Example>
 ---

 ### Section: Parallel Construction:
 1. **Consistent Grammatical Structure**:
    - Use the same grammatical structure for similar ideas or elements within a sentence or list to maintain consistency and clarity.
-   - **Examples for Clarification (Do Not Review or Include in Output):**: Ensure that verbs, nouns, or phrases are in the same form.
+   - <Example>: Ensure that verbs, nouns, or phrases are in the same form. </Example>
 2. **Balanced Clauses or Phrases**:
    - Clauses or phrases should be balanced in terms of their structure and importance, giving them equal weight.
-   - **Examples for Clarification (Do Not Review or Include in Output):**: Use balanced lists or pairs to convey ideas effectively.
+   - <Example>: Use balanced lists or pairs to convey ideas effectively.</Example>
 3. **Use Conjunctions Appropriately**:
    - Use conjunctions such as "and" or "or" to join parallel elements.
 They should be able to interchange positions without affecting the sentence's meaning.
-   - **Examples for Clarification (Do Not Review or Include in Output):**: Join parallel elements with conjunctions for smooth flow.
+   - <Example>: Join parallel elements with conjunctions for smooth flow.</Example>
 4. **Improves Readability and Comprehension**:
    - Parallel construction enhances readability and helps the reader follow the logic of the content more easily.
-   - **Examples for Clarification (Do Not Review or Include in Output):**: Use parallel structure to guide the reader through complex ideas.
+   - <Example>: Use parallel structure to guide the reader through complex ideas.</Example>

-5. Example of Parallel Construction (Do Not Review or Include in Output.
-For clarification only)
+5. <Example> of Parallel Construction
       - **Non-Parallel**:
       - "The project aims to improve efficiency, reducing costs, and to increase customer satisfaction."
       - **Analysis**: This sentence is not parallel because "improve," "reducing," and "to increase" are not in the same form.
       - **Parallel**:
-      - "The project aims to improve efficiency, reduce costs, and increase customer satisfaction."
+      - "The project aims to improve efficiency, reduce costs, and increase customer satisfaction."</Example>
       - **Explanation**: In the parallel version, each verb ("improve," "reduce," "increase") is in the same form, creating a balanced and clear sentence
 ---
 ### Section: Ordered Lists: